Dallas Sewer Line Replacement Cost Guide

 A total replacement of your existing sewer line.
 In Dallas, this most commonly occurs when your existing cast iron or clay sewer main fails- significant bellying, collapses or total deprecation of your existing materials over time.

-Excavation is necessary to conduct a complete replacement.
+Excavation is necessary to conduct a complete restoration.
 Our Master Plumbers evaluate the existing pipe location and map the single best route to minimize tunneling and property damage.

 If your sewer pipe passes under or through the slab-on-grade foundation, we’ll likely recommend rerouting the line to avoid structural damage or jackhammering.